-Climate-related risks and opportunities are integrated into our investment strategies and processes as well as how we manage our assets.
-In this section we explain our governance framework and approach to climate risks and opportunities, which sits within our broader sustainability governance, including details on accountability and responsibilities, both Firm-level at Actis, and within our investment portfolio.
+Climate-related risks and opportunities are integrated into our investment approach.
+In this section we explain our governance framework and approach to climate risks and opportunities, which sits within our broader sustainability governance, including details on accountability and responsibilities at Actis, and within our investment portfolio.

-2.1 BOARD-LEVEL OVERSIGHT
+.1 BOARD-LEVEL OVERSIGHT